menu cross down-arrow up-arrow

 Step 4: Choosing a Theme

 You are now at the point where you have to make some creative decisions.
+Learning how to start a travel blog starts to get really fun at this point.

-WordPress comes with some pretty lame themes to get you started, but luckily there are a ton of themes to choose from to help you make your blog look the way you want it too.
+WordPress comes with some pretty lame themes to get you started, but luckily there are a ton of themes to choose from to help you make your blog look the way you want it to.
+I would recommend you spend a little money here on a premium theme.

 Choosing a theme for your blog

 We made the mistake of when we first started just looking at the free themes.
-But by investing a little money when setting up your blog, you can get ones that are more customizable and come with support.
+But by investing a little money when setting up your travel blog, you can get ones that are more customizable and come with support.

-I find having support for a particular theme extremely valuable, especially when you are just starting and worth the extra $100 you spend on a theme.
+I find having support for a particular theme extremely valuable, especially when you are just starting, and worth the extra $100 you spend on a theme.
+You can check out Woo Themes or ThemeForest for some cool designs.

 *Note* Take your time here.
 Changing themes often can really play havoc on your nerves.
 It is ok to update now and then but you don't want to be doing it often as each theme handles things a little differently.

+We have a custom theme but have used a few different ones in the past.
 If you have an idea of exactly how you want things to look you can hire a custom coder and designer to do that for you.
+I suggest checking out Upwork or Freelancer.com but be prepared to fork out some cash.
+It is not cheap.

 Are you feeling Intimidated?
 Check out some WordPress Training to help get you started.

-Step 5: What Plugins should I use?
+Step 5: Install Essential Plugins

 What is a Plugin?

 Plugins are like little add-ons that help your site without having to jump into coding.
 So if you are not a coding wizard, then plugins were made for you.
+A word of warning though; more plugins does not always make things better.

+If you overload your site with them, it can impede speed and functionality as well as increase the risk of conflicts (some plugins don’t play well with each other.)
 So my recommendation is to start with these plugins to get going and then build from there.
 A good rule of thumb is not to have more than 20 running on your site.
 But as always less is more.

 Recommended Plugins:

-• Akismet: An Anti Spam Filter
+• Akismet: An Anti-Spam Filter

 • Yoast SEO: For all of your SEO needs